tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 > While they will not be accessible anymore, as there is no reference to them
 > in the `addrLookup`, they will still be there.

-## Buckets

-Addresses are stored into buckets.
-There are buckets for new addresses and buckets for old addresses.
-The number of buckets is fixed: there are `256` buckets for new addresses, and `64` buckets for old addresses, `320` in total.
-Each bucket can store up to `64` addresses.

-When a bucket is full, one of its entries is removed to give room for a new entry.
-The first option is to remove any *bad* address in the bucket.
-If none is found, the *oldest* address in the bucket is removed, i.e., the address with the oldest last attempt to dial.
-In the case of a bucket for new addresses, the removed address is dropped.
-In the case of a bucket for old addresses, the address is moved to a bucket of new addresses.

-The bucket that stores an `address` is defined by the following two methods, for new and old addresses:

-- `calcNewBucket(address, source) = hash(key + groupKey(source) + hash(key + groupKey(address) + groupKey(source)) % newBucketsPerGroup) % newBucketCount`
-- `calcOldBucket(address) = hash(key + groupKey(address) + hash(key + address) % oldBucketsPerGroup) % oldBucketCount`

-The `key` is a fixed random 96-bit (8-byte) string.
-The `groupKey` for an address is a string representing its network group.
-The `source` of an address is the address of the peer from which we learn the address, it only applies for new addresses.
-The first (internal) hash is reduced to an integer up to `newBucketsPerGroup = 32`, for new addresses, and `oldBucketsPerGroup = 4`, for old addresses.
-The second (external) hash is reduced to bucket indexes, in the interval from 0 to the number of new (`newBucketCount = 256`) or old (`oldBucketCount = 64`) buckets.

-Notice that new addresses with sources from the same network group are more likely to end up in, therefore to compete for, the same bucket.
-For old address, instead, two addresses are more likely to end up in the same bucket when they belong to the same network group.

 ## Persistence

 The `loadFromFile` method, called when the address book is started, reads